Dubai’s Green Oasis: Biophilic Design & Sustainable Home Design for Summer 2025

 Textures that feel real

 Terracotta pots.
 Woven baskets.
 A wooden stool that doesn’t look mass-produced.
+Natural materials like wood, clay, and woven fibers are essential in biophilic interior design, adding warmth, depth, and authenticity to your space.

 Scent + sound

 A candle.
 A little bit of soft music.
-Anything that makes your nervous system say, “okay, I can breathe now.”
+Anything that makes your nervous system say, “Okay, I can breathe now.”

 Mindful shopping